MariamAlaa25/RAG_About_me_chatbot/README.md

+## About_me_chatbot
-## A Retrieval-Augmented Generation (RAG) chatbot that answers questions about me from txt file using LangChain, Chroma vector database, and OpenRouter LLM.
+A Retrieval-Augmented Generation (RAG) chatbot that answers questions about me from txt file using LangChain, Chroma vector database, and OpenRouter LLM.

 ## Overview
 The system: